chezbgone/chez-sty/README.md

 which becomes increasingly easy to forget in the case of nested brackets

 In this package we present a solution to this.
-We define commands for each delimiter pair, e.g. `\parens*{content}`.
-The star indicates that the delimiters should be resized.
+We define commands for each delimiter pair, e.g. `\parens*{content}`, where the star indicates that the delimiters should be automatically sized.
 Omitting the star will give the normal sized delimiters.
 For manual sizing, you can use `\parens[\big]{content}`.